London Student: Notable stories

 In March 2006, the newspaper broke the story that The Mail on Sunday newspaper had offered student reporters money to infiltrate and record meetings of student Islamic societies in the wake of the London bombings of 7 July 2005.
 The report, headlined 'Nailed on Sunday', created some international media coverage, although the response in the UK was more muted.
 The Mail on Sunday responded by saying that they were investigating "a subject of great public interest" and had acted "responsibly", but did not deny the allegations.

 Also in spring 2006, London Student was one of few in the country to take a strong supportive stance of lecturers concerning the Association of University Teachers (AUT) and National Association of Teachers in Further and Higher Education (NATFHE), now the University and College Union (UCU), joint strike action as they fought for better pay and conditions.
 The story led the paper from Christmas onwards, with the exception of the issue containing 'Nailed on Sunday'.

 In October 2013, the paper broke the story that departing University College London (UCL) Provost Malcolm Grant's leaving party cost the college over £17,000.
 The story was later picked up by local and national newspapers.

 In January 2018, London Student exposed the existence at UCL of secret conferences on eugenics and intelligence with speakers including white supremacists.
 The story was picked up by the national papers, many crediting London Student in their reports.

 Design

 For many years, the newspaper was a red-top tabloid.
 This changed when Patrick Ward was editor, with a transition toward a midmarket newspaper that better matched the more serious journalistic style of the paper's contributors.
 The cultural pullout section also returned, under the new name of 'Play'.

 In 2012, the newspaper had to cut back due to funding difficulties with ULU, meaning the paper was condensed, with many sections shortened, although none were removed.

+The newspaper's format was heavily redesigned under Oscar Webb's tenure by Deputy Editor Adam Gillett, bringing it closer in style to a mainstream publication and introducing the redesigned 'The Smoke' culture section.